Programming procedure:

 Since the poly lock is not a prevailing torque fastener like the nut used with the stock rocker and ball arrangement, it spins freely on the rocker stud.
 This gives you an advantage to finding zero lash.
 With the allen lock backed off, spin down the nut until it just stops.
 This is very close, if not right on zero lash in most cases.
 Check your pushrod for proper movement and play with it to get a feeling just how snug or loose the nut should be to obtain zero lash.
 Once you do that, you can just use the nut to reach zero lash and not have to worry about messing with the troublesome pushrod.
 This will speed up your valve adjustment.

-mark on the top of the nut so that you can easily see how far you have turned the nut.
+Another aid is to make a mark on the top of the nut so that you can easily see how far you have turned the nut.
 I always found it a little difficult to obtain the exact amount of rotation on the nuts under the cowl, because of there being less room to swing a ratchet or other tool handle.
 I used a little dab of white paint on the top and was easily able to tell when I made a half turn or whatever was needed.
 Now, I can just use a wrench to tighten the nuts, then throw the allen wrench on it and snug the set screw down (while holding the nut).

 Some like to run the allen set screw down and then tighten it and the nut together.
 If you overdo it this way, you may break the nut.
 I always have good luck with setting the nut and then the set screw (never had one come loose).
 With all the variables in making adjustments to hydraulic lifters like the number of turns for preload, methods of finding zero lash and trying to see what you are doing under the cowl, slight errors are common.
 Just try to be as consistent as possible and use the method that works best for you.